SenseNet/docs.sensenet.com/content/concepts/basics/04-search.md

 You can configure the indexing and storing mode, analyzer, and the association of Field IndexHandler in every Field.
 All elements are optional because all elements have default values.

 # Search in uploaded docs
 Binary fields are special fields that hold the actual content of a file.
-In sensenet, it is possible to index documents to let users search for uploaded files.
-Sensenet is able to index not only the metadata of documents (like creation date or author), but the binary content itself.
+In sensenet, it is possible to index documents to let users search for uploaded files. **sensenet** is able to index not only the metadata of documents (like creation date or author), but the binary content itself.
 The latter is called text extracting.
 Sensenet provides different search features to make search results even more effective.
 _Full text search_: In a sensenet content repository, you are able to search in any metadata field of any content.
 As the field values can be indexed for every content, when you search for a field value, the related content will appear in the result set.
 Without adding a field name into the query to search for, the search engine will look into all the fields whose value is indexed.
 _Fuzzy search_ : It allows you to identify non-exact matches of your target item.
 You can get relevant search results even if you have a typo in your query or a different verbal tense.
 You can define which differences are accepted and which ones are not.